Pele is a significant goddess in Hawaiian mythology and is often referred to as the goddess of fire, lightning, wind, and volcanoes.

-The worship of fire in the form of deities is very common in ancient civilizations, since fire is the source of life in very important ways.
-It is also a means of destruction and it was considered very important to keep those deities happy and appeased.
+The worship of fire in the form of deities is very common in ancient civilizations since fire is the source of life in very important ways.
+It is also a means of destruction and it was considered essential to keep those deities happy and appeased.

-Therefore, we have the Greek god Prometheus, who is well-known for giving fire to humans and suffering eternal torture for it, and Hephaestus, who was not only the god of fire and volcanoes but also, very importantly, a master smith and craftsman.
-Brigid, from a pantheon of Celtic gods and goddesses, is also the goddess of fire and blacksmithing, a role that she combines with that of healer.
+There is the Greek god Prometheus, who is well-known for giving fire to humans and suffering eternal torture for it, and Hephaestus, who was not only the god of fire and volcanoes but also, very importantly, a master smith and craftsman.
+Brigid, from a pantheon of Celtic gods and goddesses, is also the goddess of fire and blacksmithing, a role that she combines with that of a healer.
 It is clear, therefore, that to be a fire god or fire goddess is to be a symbol of duality.